OptimalDesignLab/PDESolver.jl/docs/src/solver/Readme.md

 Make sure the functor object is a subtype of [`SRCType`](@ref) and the `call()` method has the same signature (except for the first argument) as the other call methods in the file.
+The name of the functor should be `SRCfoo`, where `foo` is the name of the source term.

 For simple equations such as linear advection, the body of the `call()` function should construct the source term from the functions in `common_funcs.jl`.